 3 Bullish Tech Stocks For Technical Traders Going Into The Week

-The SPDR S&P 500 ETF Trust (NYSE: SPY) closed at an all-time high of $400.64 Friday following a week-long tech rout.
+The SPDR S&P 500 ETF Trust (NYSE: SPY) closed at an all-time high of $400.64 Friday following a seven-week-long tech rout.
 With the ramp-up to earnings season starting, the following three tech stocks could be headed for a bullish week.

 Apple Inc (NASDAQ: AAPL) closed on strong daily support at $123.
 Apple stock is trading above the commonly followed 8- and 21-day exponential moving averages and looks to be completing the right shoulder in a bullish inverted head-and-shoulder pattern.
 If Apple can clear the white descending trendline, and break the neckline of the inverted head-and-shoulder pattern, it has room to rise to $127.28, which is the next level of resistance on the daily chart.